 - Any clothing that will be uncomfortable under a snug harness (i.e., very baggy jeans can bunch up).

 I’ve done a few training jumps at another drop zone or a long time ago.
 Where would I start in your Skydiver Training Program?

 Previous training will integrate with our program in different ways depending on what your training was and how long ago.
-Please email our chief instructor or call him at 770-748-2200 to discuss your previous jumps and get jumping again!
+Please email our chief instructor or call at 770-748-2200 to discuss your previous jumps and get jumping again!

 I need transportation to Skydive Spaceland.
 Do you have a shuttle?